Our 3G network is closed

 Please encourage your device manufacturer or IoT service provider to have their portfolio Telstra Network-certified by contacting us at telstrawirelessm2mhardware@team.telstra.com, or ask your Telstra representative for more information.

-If we haven’t covered it, don’t hesitate to message us.
+If we haven’t covered it, don’t hesitate to chat now.

 External antennas